Papain Benefits, Uses, Side Effects, Supplements, Dosage, FAQs

 Ad

-Papain helps break down the bonds between amino acids, the building blocks of proteins.
+This enzyme helps break down the bonds between amino acids, the building blocks of proteins.
 Like all proteolytic enzymes, it breaks the long chain-like molecules of proteins into shorter fragments, called peptides, and then into their components, called amino acids.

-1. Aids Digestion
+1. Aids digestion

-Like other protease enzymes, studies show that papain helps the body break down protein foods, like animal meat.
-But this papaya enzyme does not require the presence of acid to do its job.
+Like other protease enzymes, studies show that papain helps the body break down protein foods, like animal meat, but this papaya enzyme does not require the presence of acid to do its job.

 This means that even people with low stomach acid, who would usually have difficulty breaking down and digesting certain types of meat, may benefit from papain supplements.

-Research published in 2013 in the journal Nutrition Review indicates that proteolytic enzymes, including papain and trypsin, can break down pathogenic immune complexes and even prevent their formation in the first place.
+Papain has been shown to help reduce inflammation in patients with asthma, arthritis and other inflammatory conditions.
+In fact, proteolytic enzymes, including papain and trypsin, can break down pathogenic immune complexes and even prevent their formation in the first place.

-A study published in the Journal of Clinical Pediatric Dentistry found that a papain-based gel called Papacarie was effective in removing infected tissues among patients with caries, or decaying teeth.
+A study published in 2019 found that a papain-based gel called Papacarie was as effective in removing infected tissues among patients with caries, or decaying teeth, as conventional treatment.
+Research has revealed that the gel helps reduce pain and inflammation without the need for anesthesia or drilling during tooth removal.

 The participants consumed protease tablets that contained 50 milligrams of papain, in addition to other enzymes like bromelain, trypsin, amylase and lipase.
-After taking two tablets, four times a day for four days, runners demonstrated superior recovery and reduced muscle soreness compared to the placebo group.
+After taking two tablets four times a day for four days, runners demonstrated superior recovery and reduced muscle soreness compared to the placebo group.

 In addition, a 1995 German study evaluated the efficacy of an enzyme combination containing papain for herpes zoster, or shingles.
+Researchers found that the enzyme preparation showed identical efficacy with acyclovir, an antiviral medication that’s used to treat herpes virus infections.

 Ad

-Researchers found that the enzyme preparation showed identical efficacy with acyclovir, an antiviral medication that’s used to treat herpes virus infections.
 The enzyme combination was able to reduce pain associated with shingles after 14 days of treatment.

-5. Fights Infections
+5. Fights infections

 Papain has been used in nontraditional wound care because of its antiviral and antifungal properties.

-6. Supports Wound Healing
+6. Supports wound healing

 There are preliminary studies supporting the papaya enzyme’s ability to support wound healing.
-A 2010 animal study conducted in Malaysia found that a papain-based wound cleanser helped with wound reduction, promoted collagen deposition and exhibited antibacterial properties.

-Risks and Side Effects
+Risks and side effects

 Papain is considered safe when it’s consumed in normal amounts found in foods, and it’s considered “possibly safe” when taken by mouth in appropriate amounts.